The Top 7 Causes of Infertility in WomenDr Asha S Vijay

-In about 5 to 10 percent of cases of couples having a tough time conceiving, all the fertility tests come back normal.
-This, or in cases where only minor abnormalities that wouldn’t results in infertility are found, is referred to as unexplained infertility.
+In about 5 to 10 per cent of cases of couples having a tough time conceiving, all the fertility tests come back normal.
+This, or in cases where only minor abnormalities that wouldn’t result in infertility are found, is referred to as unexplained infertility.
 The course of treatment varies depending on the woman’s age—if she’s younger than 35, doctors will try simpler treatments like fertility drugs and artificial insemination; if she’s older and it seems appropriate, they may go straight to IVF.

 GarbhaGudi is a chain of New-Generation Infertility Treatment Hospitals equipped with state-of- art-infrastructure & cutting-edge IVF Technology to address infertility issues & their emotional & mental effects on couples.
 We have a team of qualified & experienced doctors; their in-depth knowledge & expertise leaves no stone unturned to solve all your infertility issues.
 The Supportive & caring staff is always by your side to motivate & guide you throughout the journey.
 GarbhaGudi IVF, the best fertility treatment hospital in Bangalore, provides emotional support to couples facing infertility issues and sexual problemsContact Us